Chinese Taipei national baseball team: 2023–2026

+Finishing last in the World Baseball Classic 2023 Pool A, the team had to participate in the 2026 World Baseball Classic qualification.
+It played as the host at Taipei Dome in Taipei, Taiwan, on February 21–25, 2025.
+The club played against Spain, Nicaragua, and South Africa.
+The team defeated South Africa and lost to Spain in the first two rounds.

 Olympic Games

 Barcelona Olympics, 1992

 On 26 July 1992 and the following ten days, Chinese Taipei competed against seven other national teams from Cuba, the Dominican Republic, Italy, Japan, Puerto Rico, Spain and the United States at the 1992 Summer Olympics in Barcelona.
-The teams played each other seven rounds and the top four on the table advance to finals.
+The teams played each other seven rounds and the top four on the table advanced to the finals.
 Chinese Taipei eventually advanced to the finals, beating Japan 5–2 in the semi-finals.
 It struggled in the final against Cuba, suffering an enormous defeat.
 The score was 1–11.
-Nonetheless, it won a silver medal which is still now its best result ever achieved in the Olympics.
+Nonetheless, it won a silver medal, which is the best result it has achieved so far in the Olympics.